Ratings and Reviews: How to Increase a Mobile App Conversion Rate

 How app rating affects the app install conversion rates

 79% of users check an app’s rating before downloading.
 This number is even bigger when it comes to paid apps.
-In both stores, ratings are placed in search results and on app pages, so users will see them regardless of whether they came there from the Search, Browse, Ads, a website, or another app.
+In both stores, mobile app ratings are placed in search results and on app pages, so users will see them regardless of whether they came there from the Search, Browse, Ads, a website, or another app.

 In Google Play you don’t have the opportunity to reset your app rating, so you should pay more attention to testing on all popular devices before releasing the update.
 If you get one negative review or star, you need at least 10 positive ones to offset its effect.
 Once you’ve fixed bugs, and app functions work as they are meant to, the app download numbers will increase as well as the conversion rate.
 The same research by Apptentive says that rating improvement from 1–2 to 4–5 stars will lead to six to seven times more downloads.
+This way you can reach an optimal product rating for profitable sales conversion.

 In-app native rating requests